slingr-stack/veritone-endpoint/README.md

 - The Environment and Geographic region (Or location) fields can be obtained from the url from which you are registered and to which you are logging in step 2.
-- **A Single Sign On system for Veritone services is included in the Slingr platform.
-The configuration of this endpoint does not require the configuration of this SSO system.**

 # Quick start